promesante/promesante.github.io/_posts/2017-12-19-porting_paips_prolog_interpreter_from_common_lisp_to_racket_part_2.md

 ## Anonymous Variables ##

-This kind of variable denote the ones which are not relevant, denoted by `?`.
-In the following example: `?x`.
+This kind of variable denote the ones which are not relevant, represented with a question mark, `?`.
+In the following example, variable`?x` used in the first two expressions below, are replaced by an anonymous variable in the subsequent two:

 ```scheme
 (<- (member ?item (?item . ?rest)))